stephen-cloud/gatsby-markdown-material-typescript-starter/README.md

 If you are a newcomer to Gatsby who's interested in the implementations of most needed features, this is a great place to start.
 Especially if you're either a dab hand at Material UI and/or TypeScript.

-If you are interested in a foundation for building ultra-fast websites, you can use this project as a "minimal" starter.
+If you are interested in a foundation for building ultra-fast websites, you can use this project as a "minimal" starter using the tech above.

 [Demo website.](https://gatsby-markdown-blog-starter.netlify.com)